Ralph Raphael: Molecules of theoretical interest

 Raphael was interested in molecules of theoretical, as well as practical, interest.
 In 1951, co-worked and co-authored with J. W. Cook and A. I. Scott, he published the first synthesis of the quasi-aromatic compound tropolone and the thujaplicin natural products which contained this unusual ring system.
 His interest in acetylenes led him to study macrocyclic compounds containing this functional group, and bridged ring systems that could be derived from them.
 Before the first synthesis by Ralph Raphael, thujaplicins had been naturally isolated from Chamaecyparis taiwanensis by Tetsuo Nozoe in 1936 (the β-isomer; hinokitiol), and from Thuja plicata independently by Holger Erdtman in 1948 (all three isomers; α-, β- and γ-thujaplicins).

 Honours, awards and service to the scientific community

 In 1958 Raphael was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were John Monteath Robertson, James Norman Davidson, Robert Campbell Garry, and Guido Pontecorvo.
 In 1962 he was also elected a Fellow of the Royal Society of London; he was the Davy Medalist for the latter in 1981.
-He was appointed a CBE in the Honours list of June 1982.
+He was appointed a CBE in the 1982 Birthday Honours.